madajaju/ailtire/docs/CLI/app/build.md

 ---
 layout: default
-title: ailtire app buildEngine
+title: ailtire app build
-permalink: cli-app-buildEngine
+permalink: cli-app-build
 parent: ailtire app
 grand_parent: Command Line Interface
 has_children: false
 ---

-# ailtire app buildEngine
+# ailtire app build

 Build the containers for all of the microservices in the application definition.